-[Optional] Multi Rater Feedback: You can trigger a 360 or multi-rater feedback as part of the review.
+[Optional] Multi-Rater Feedback: You can trigger 360 or multi-rater feedback as part of the review.
 If you include this, you will need to factor more administration and time commitment to your overall review process as there will be multiple respondents that require selection and completion before the review moves forward.
 You can assign timeframes to help nudge this along stage along.

 [Optional] Reviews 1-on-1: The final stage of the process is a scheduled 1-on-1 conversation.